 - Supports both real-world engineering experience and research opportunities

-- Focuses on providing support for international internship experiences, though unpaid U.S.-based internships will be considered
+- Focuses on providing support for international internship experiences, though unpaid or low paying U.S. based experiences will be considered

 The Columbia Engineering Internship Fund does not replace the Work Exemption Program (WEP).
 Undergraduate students who apply to the Columbia Engineering Internship Fund are encouraged, but not required, to apply to the WEP as well.
 Through WEP, undergraduate students have the option of applying for an exemption from the summer savings portion of their financial aid package as well as their academic year work expectations if they are engaged in unpaid activities, including summer internships.

 Applicants who do not meet these criteria and incomplete

 Please note, by submitting an application, you authorize the Center for Career Education to conduct academic, disciplinary and financial aid checks to confirm program eligibility and inform funding decisions.
 Certain University policy violations may disqualify you from consideration for Columbia Engineering Internship Fund funding.

 Applications for the summer of 2014 will be available in January 2014.

 There are two parts to the application process.